 The development of practical, real-world litigation skills in a courtroom setting is a crucial element of the St. Mary’s experience.
 This belief is affirmed every day through the actions and accomplishments of our highly respected advocacy programs.
-These programs provide an ideal environment for students to develop and polish the trial and appellate courtroom skills that are the hallmark of great attorneys.
+These programs provide an ideal environment for students to develop and polish their trial and appellate courtroom skills, as well as their negotiation, mediation, client counseling and dispute resolution skills that are the hallmark of great attorneys.

 The St. Mary’s advocacy programs are consistently recognized for competitive excellence on regional and national levels.

 Advocacy at St. Mary’s is comprised of three primary programs that allow students both academic and competitive opportunities to hone their skills prior to graduation.
-Each of these three programs take advantage of the facilities available through the new technology courtroom:
+Each of these three programs use the state-of-the-art technology-appointed courtroom:

 Held each September, the Larry G. Hyden Competition provides students with an opportunity to participate in mock trial proceedings and gain advocacy experience.